KieranArasu/KieranArasu/README.md

 regression**.
 Best technique was assessed via accuracy or Mean Squared Error (MSE).
 Predictions for resting heartrate were also made utilising information ffrom the linear regression and KNN for technique comparison.

 * Techniques used
-  - Linear regression
+  - Linear regression=
-  - Logistic regression
   - K-nearest neighbors algorithm (KNN)
   - Imputation (Mean/Prediction)
   - Bootstrapping
-  - Cross-Validation
+  - Logistic regression
   - LASSO regression

 * Tools used: